 - Is there a God who cares for us, and how have human beings responded to God's love?

-Through such core questions and through its programs of study in the liberal arts, the College aspires to liberate students by enabling them to broaden their minds, to seek the truth, and to meet the challenges of their time.
+Through such core questions and through its programs of study in the liberal arts, CAS aspires to liberate students by enabling them to broaden their minds, to seek the truth and to meet the challenges of their time.